smolgp-dev/smolgp/README.md

 <i>State Space Models for O(Linear/Log) Gaussian Processes</i>
 </p>

-`smolgp` is a Python/JAX extension of the [`tinygp`](https://github.com/dfm/tinygp) package that implements
+[`smolgp`](https://github.com/smolgp-dev/smolgp) is a Python/JAX extension of the [`tinygp`](https://github.com/dfm/tinygp) package that implements
 1. A Kalman filter and RTS smoother as a `StateSpaceSolver` compatible with `tinygp`-like GP kernels.
-2. An `IntegratedStateSpaceSolver` that can handle integrated (and possibly overlapping) measurements from mutliple instruments (see Rubenzahl and Hattori et al. in prep)
+2. An `IntegratedStateSpaceSolver` that can handle integrated (and possibly overlapping) measurements from multiple instruments (see Rubenzahl and Hattori et al. in submitted)
-3. Parallelized versions of 1 (see [Särkkä and García-Fernández 2020](https://ieeexplore.ieee.org/document/9013038)) and 2 (see [Yaghoobi and Särkkä 2024](https://ieeexplore.ieee.org/abstract/document/10804629) and its [implementation](https://github.com/Fatemeh-Yaghoobi/Parallel-integrated-method?tab=readme-ov-file)) using `jax.lax.associative_scan`
+3. Parallelized versions of 1 (`ParallelStateSpaceSolver`, see [Särkkä and García-Fernández 2020](https://ieeexplore.ieee.org/document/9013038)) and 2 (`ParallelIntegratedStateSpaceSolver`, see Rubenzahl and Hattori et al. in submitted) using `jax.lax.associative_scan`

-TODO:
-- benchmark plots from paper/showing full GP vs. QSM GP vs. SSM vs. parallel SSM
-- doc/example useage
-- tests

-Possible additions
-- define other kernels not in tinygp
+    - see also [Yaghoobi and Särkkä 2024](https://ieeexplore.ieee.org/abstract/document/10804629) and its [implementation](https://github.com/Fatemeh-Yaghoobi/Parallel-integrated-method?tab=readme-ov-file)
+4. Approximations of popular GP kernels that lack quasiseparable benefits (e.g., ExpSineSquared, Quasiperiodic) that can utilize the states space solvers.